mathiassv/MZDataReader/README.md

 * DataIdentifier<br/>
 Static class that will identify what kind of dataformat it is.
 Binary or Text (Unicode, UTF8, Ascii)

+# Example
+See the MZSortLines repo for example of usage

 # History
 v1.0 - 2019-11-05<br/>
 First public version